 IMPORTANT DATES (TENTATIVE)

-Finalists are expected to be available for the Communications Training and the physical event for the presentation of their projects to the jury in March/April.
-The date will be announced in late 2022.
+Finalists are expected to be available for the Communications Training and the physical event for the presentation of their projects to the jury in April.
+The date will be announced in early 2023.

 Are you part of a non-profit Non-Governmental Organization (NGO) or Civil Society Organization (CSO) from a low or lower-middle-income country?
 If so, check the call for the 2022 edition of the Japanese Award for Most Innovative Development Project (MIDP).